Kajal (village)

 Kajal (Nemeskajal, until 1899 Kajal) is a village and municipality in Galanta District of the Trnava Region of south-west Slovakia.

 Geography

 The municipality lies at an elevation of 121 metres and covers an area of 13.825 km².
 It has a population of about 1451 people.

 History

 In the 9th century, the territory of Kajal became part of the Kingdom of Hungary.
 In historical records the village was first mentioned in 1297.
+Before the establishment of independent Czechoslovakia in 1918, it was part of Pozsony County.